AGRINFO AGRINFO logo

 Timeline

-Date of application: 3 September 2026 (24 months after the entry into application of Regulation 2024/399 laying down the revised Model health certificates).
+The new rules apply from 3 September 2026 (24 months after Regulation 2024/399 laying down the revised Model health certificates enters into application).

 What are the major implications for exporting countries?